 Launched as a prototype barely two months ago, ChatGPT has exploded in popularity.
 And potential market value.

 ChatGPT is a conversant chatbot, powered by artificial intelligence (AI).
 Pose a question or type a statement into its dialog box, and it will reply in what seems a literate, well-constructed and grammatically correct manner.

 ChatGPT is a generative AI-based technology that interacts with users in a seemingly human way.
 It generates “conversations”, among other things.
 It was built upon very large language models and huge vocabulary data sets; both human moderated and machine learning techniques are incorporated into its development.

 Observers say its capabilities mean the end of the college essay.
 Or the demise of code-writers.
 Or the death of journalism.
 Or the dawn of a new communications era.
 Or the end of the world as we know it.
 Certainly, it means an approximate $30 billion dollar evaluation of the research lab that developed it, a firm known as OpenAI.

 A couple of weeks after OpenAI released Chat GPT last November, millions of users were trying out the app.
 The system hit user capacity rather quickly, and it can still suffer from overuse and blocked access.

 Nevertheless, reports indicate OpenAI is in talks that would value the company at around $30 billion.
 Tech giant Microsoft seems ready to invest $10 billion itself (it already has an investment in OpenAI, having incorporated OpenAI’s digital image package, Dall-E 2, into several of its applications); either scenario makes OpenAI one of the most valuable start-ups on record despite generating little revenue.

-And despite limitations: ChatGPT can occasionally generate incorrect information (it sounds authoritative when it does) and it admittedly has limited knowledge about world events since 2021.
+And despite limitations: ChatGPT can occasionally generate incorrect information (but it sounds authoritative when it does) and it admittedly has limited knowledge about world events since 2021.

 OpenAI co-founder and CEO Sam Altman has acknowledged the shortcomings, noting on Twitter that ChatGPT is “incredibly limited, but good enough at some things to create a misleading impression of greatness.”

-He’s described some of the underlying technology, and he’s stated that each conversation on ChatGPT costs OpenAI several U.S. cents.
+He’s described some of the technology underlying that impression, and he’s stated that each conversation on ChatGPT costs OpenAI several U.S. cents.